Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

-\begin{enumerate} \item $f$ takes values in non-negative integers; \item Either there exists $u\in (0,T)$ such that $f$ is a decreasing function in the interval $(0,u)$ and $f(t)=0$ for $t\in [u,T)$, or there exists $v\in (0,T)$ such that $f$ is an increasing function in the interval $[v,T)$ and $f(t)=0$ for $t\in (0,v)$. \end{enumerate} By symmetry, we only prove the case where $f$ is decreasing in the interval $(0,u)$ and $f(t)=0$ for $t\in[u,T)$.
+Next, we need to show that for any $F\in E_T$, there exists a periodic ergodic process with period $1$ such that $F$ is the distribution of $L$ over $[0,T]$ for such process.
+For any $F\in E_T$, let $f$ be its density function on $(0,T)$.
+We discuss two possible scenarios depending on whether $f(t)\geq 1$ for all $t$ or not. \begin{enumerate} \item If $f(t)\geq 1$ for all $t\in (0,T)$, we are going to show that there exists a periodic ergodic process with period $1$ and positive sample paths, such that $F$ is the distribution of $L_{1}$ on $[0,T]$ for that process.
+Since $L_1$ is a modified version of the location of the path supremum, this part of the proof is postponed and will be resumed right after the proof of Theorem \ref{inpro}, in which we focus on the distribution of the location of the path supremum. \item Otherwise, $f(t)=0$ for some $t$.
+Recall from the definition of $E_T$ that if $f(0+)\geq 1$ and $f(T-)\geq 1$, then $f(t)\geq 1$ for all $t\in(0,T)$.
+Hence in this case we must have $f(0+)=0$ or $f(T-)=0$.
+Assume $f(T-)=0$ for example.
+Take $u:=\inf\{t\in(0,T): f(t)=0\}$ and a sequence $\{t_n\in(u,T)\}_{n\in\mathbb N}$ such that $t_n\uparrow T$ as $n\to\infty$ and $f(t_n)=0$ for all $n$.
+The variation constraint applied to the intervals $(0,u)$ and $(u, t_n)$ implies that $f$ is non-increasing in $(0,u)$ and that $f(t)=0$ for $f\in[u,T)$, respectively.
+Symmetric results hold for the case where $f(0+)=0$.
+To summarize, if $f$ is the density function for a distribution in $E_T$ and $f(t)=0$ for some $t$, we have \begin{enumerate} \item[(1)] $f$ takes values in non-negative integers; \item[(2)] Either there exists $u\in (0,T)$ such that $f$ is a non-increasing function in the interval $(0,u)$ and $f(t)=0$ for $t\in [u,T)$, or there exists $v\in (0,T)$ such that $f$ is a non-decreasing function in the interval $[v,T)$ and $f(t)=0$ for $t\in (0,v)$. \end{enumerate} \end{enumerate} By symmetry, we only prove the case where $f$ is non-increasing in the interval $(0,u)$ and $f(t)=0$ for $t\in[u,T)$.
 Since the intrinsic location functional that we are going to use in this case, $L_2$, is a first hitting time, this part of the proof is postponed and will be resumed right after the proof of Proposition \ref{thmin}, which deals with this type of intrinsic location functionals. \end{proof}

 \begin{remark} The proof of Theorem \ref{chage} actually implies a stronger result: all the distributions in $C(E_T)$ can be generated by a single intrinsic location functional, which is the location $L$ defined in the proof of the theorem. \end{remark}